mihai011/EpicShelter/README.md

 # EpicShelter

-This is just a messy proof of concept that enables the transmission of data between Amazon S3 and  Google Drive.
+This is just a messy proof of concept that enables the transmission of data between different cloud storage devices.

+Services implemented:
+  1. Amazon S3 Storage
+  2. Google Drive

-Further development on a more elaborate project will follow soon.
+Further development on a more elaborate project will follow.